 As a local business and employer, R.D.
 Offutt Farms is committed to responsible and sustainable growing practices.
 These practices help reduce the need for inputs such as nutrients and pesticides, while optimizing our yield.
 We care about the health of our local communities; after all, we live, work, and play here, too.

-Our operations have continually scored above the industry average in assessments and have annually been recognized for their sustainable practices.
-Our commitment extends to also continually investigating and initiating new sustainable practices.
+Our operations have continually scored above the industry average in assessments and have been recognized for our sustainable practices.
+Our commitment extends to also continually investigate and initiate new sustainable practices.
 This includes our participation in the Environmental Protection Agency’s “Integrated Pest Management” program (IPM) and the United States Department of Agriculture’s “Good Agricultural Practice” program (GAP).

 - The IPM program is an effective and environmentally sensitive approach to pest management that relies on current and comprehensive information on the life cycles of pests and their interaction with the environment.
 This information, in combination with available pest control methods, is used to manage pest damage with the least possible hazard to people, property and the environment.
 We hope to continue to incorporate IPM practices with modern equipment and application methods to minimize the potential for drift or exposure to any nutrients, irrigation or crop protection.

 - The GAP program includes specific farming methods that create food for consumers or further processing that is considered safe and wholesome.
 Many of our sustainable farming practices have been confirmed by independent third-party audits that have been conducted on our farms.

 In the 2020 Potato Sustainability Alliance annual Sustainability Survey, our farms collectively implemented 87 percent of the recommended “expert” sustainability practices.